top of page

 As a teenager, Monique went through a rebellious phase and at the age of 15-16 she left church and home after deciding to follow her own path.

 Monique went from singing solely gospel, to singing secular music overnight.
 By the time she reached her early 20s, she was in demand as a session singer.
-“From my teenage years to my late 20s, I got to record and perform with great artists such as Grammy award winning reggae band- Steel Pulse, UB40, Black Voices, China Black and Michael Bolton (as well as many local bands).
+“From my teenage years to my late 20s, I got to record and perform with great artists such as Grammy award winning reggae band- Steel Pulse, UB40, Beverley Knight, China Black, Little Mix, Michael Bolton and Black Voices.
 I loved singing and being on the road, it was the most natural thing in the world to me, even though it was hard when I became a single parent.”

 Although Monique was no longer in church, her seed of faith kept growing.
 Even at her lowest moments Monique felt that God was ever present.
 “I always knew my parents and grandparents were praying for me.
 If it wasn’t for their prayers, I know I wouldn’t be here today.
 I went through some dark moments in my life but God kept me".